GoogleCloudPlatform/python-docs-samples/CONTRIB.md

 ## Submitting Patches

-1. Sign a Contributor License Agreement.
+1. Sign a Contributor License Agreement (see details above).
 1. Coordinate your plans with team members that are listed on the repo in question.
 This ensures that work isn't being duplicated and communicating your plan early also generally leads to better patches.
 1. Fork the desired repo, make and test your changes
 1. Ensure that your code adheres to the existing style in the sample to which you are contributing.
 Refer to the [Google Cloud Platform Samples Style Guide](https://github.com/GoogleCloudPlatform/Home/wiki/STYLE.html) for the recommended coding standards for this organization.
 In the event the existing style conflicts with the recommended style, the former takes precedence over the latter.